SergioRodriguezGundin/SergioRodriguezGundin/README.md

 ### 👋 Hello there!

 I'm Sergio, a code-wielding Software Engineering on a mission to protect the digital galaxy from the dark forces of bugs and spaghetti code.
-Hailing from Tatooine 🪐, I'm fueled by a passion for coding and a love for all things Star Wars.
+Hailing from Tatooine 🪐, I'm fueled by a passion for coding and a love for create software.

 #### 🌌 Journey to the Light Side of Coding